 - Alcona, Alpena, Crawford, Montmorency, Oscoda, and Presque Isle.

 - Required partner cost share for approved projects is 25 percent of total costs.

-- While public access is not required, public access to projects is highly desired and projects with provisions that either allow legal public access (minimum of foot traffic) or participate in the Hunting Access Program for deer hunting will be recognized in the project scoring process.
+- While public access is not required, public access to projects is highly desired and projects with provisions that allow legal public access (e.g. the Hunting Access Program) for hunting of deer will be reflected in the project scoring process.

-- State owned lands are not eligible for NLP Deer PLAN funding in 2017.
+- State owned lands are not eligible for NLP Deer PLAN funding.